Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Yuu watched as Sera, who spread her legs wide open, jerked her chin up and moaned as he repeated the pistoning.

-「Hiing!
+"Hiing!
 T, that place is… Ahn!
-I, I’m sensitive there… Elenaaa.」
+I, I’m sensitive there… Elenaaa."

-「Sera, nmm… you can cum if you want.」
+"Sera, nmm… you can cum if you want."

 Position-wise, perhaps she started licking her clitoris.